Jake Diebler

-Jacob Michael Diebler (born October 28, 1986) is an American basketball coach and former player.
-Since 2019, he has served as an assistant coach at Ohio State.
+Jacob Michael Diebler (born October 28, 1986) is an American basketball coach and former player who currently serves as the head coach for the Ohio State Buckeyes men's basketball team.
+Since 2019, he had served as an assistant coach at Ohio State.
+On February 14, 2024, he was named the interim head coach at Ohio State after the firing of head coach Chris Holtmann.

 He has previously served as an assistant at both Valparaiso and Vanderbilt under his college head coach and current Grand Canyon head coach Bryce Drew.
 He has also worked under former Ohio State head coach Thad Matta as a video coordinator in between his assistant coaching jobs at Valparaiso and Vanderbilt.
 He is known for being a good recruiter, being the primary recruiter for 5-star recruit and future Cleveland Cavaliers guard Darius Garland.